insightsengineering/JointSurvivalModels.jl/docs/src/FirstExamples.md

 ```
 ![](fig/deriv.png)

-Another interesting module could be `DifferentialEquations.jl,` which allows to calculate ODEs and PEDs numerically.
+Another interesting module could be `DifferentialEquations.jl,` which allows to calculate ODEs and PDEs numerically.